 Society for the Prevention of Cruelty to Animals

-Links to pages on animals available for adoption, Poison Control Center with toll free number, news alerts, ways to lobby for animals, animal cruelty and rescue, a special area for children, etc.
+Links to pages on animals available for adoption, Poison Control Center with toll free number, news alerts, ways to lobby for animals, animal cruelty and rescue, etc.

-The children's area is well worth exploring.
-It has brightly colored cartoon drawings and links to a pet care guide, a career section, issues, games, and a very articulate macaw that answers questions about animals.
-Children from 1 to 101 taking a tour of this area will find it a visual delight and memorable education.
+Unfortunately, the children's area seems to be no longer on the website.
+It had brightly colored cartoon drawings and links to a pet care guide, a career section, issues, games, and a very articulate macaw that answers questions about animals.
+Children from 1 to 101 taking a tour of this area would find it a visual delight and memorable education.

 Animal Legal Defense Fund